alt-romes/linear-core/popl_response.md

 > “Proof irrelevant”: I was already confused by this term earlier (what are proofs here? does this mean simply unused?)
 But the repeated use of "proof" in this paragraph makes me very confused.

 Proof irrelevant variables cannot be used.
-The terminology is borrowed from proof theory (cite [TODO]), but we understand this might be confusing and does not line up exactly with the proof theoretic construction.
+The terminology is borrowed from proof theory (e.g. (Pfenning '01)), but we understand this might be confusing and does not line up exactly with the proof theoretic construction.
 We will revise this terminology to simply "irrelevant" and clarify its meaning.

+Frank Pfenning.
+Intensionality, Extensionality, and Proof Irrelevance in Modal Type Theory.
+LICS 2001.

 ### Reviewer B